-- · "ADRs" are to the American depositary receipts, which, if issued, evidence the ADSs; - · "ADSs" are to the American depositary shares, each of which represents two ordinary shares; - · "China" and the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Taiwan and the special administrative regions of Hong Kong and Macau; - · "shares" or "ordinary shares" are to our ordinary shares, par value \$0.000067 per share; - · "North America" are to, for the purposes of this annual report only, the United States and Canada; - · "Our number of customers" are to the number of customer accounts that have purchased at least once from our company during the relevant period; - · "repeat customers" are to customers who have purchased products from us more than once since our inception; - · "RMB" and "Renminbi" are to the legal currency of China; - · "we," "our company" and "our" are to LightInTheBox Holding Co., Ltd., its consolidated subsidiaries and its variable interest entities, or VIEs, including Lanting Huitong, Lanting Gaochuang, Chongqing Xuyi E-commerce Co., Ltd., or Chongqing Xuyi, Jiaxing Xuyang Logistics Co., Ltd., or Jiaxing Xuyang, Shenzhen Xuyi International Logistics Co., Ltd., or Shenzhen Xuyi, and Shanghai Ouku Network Technologies Co., Ltd., or Shanghai Ouku, the subsidiary of Lanting Huitong, Lanting Huitong and Lanting Gaochuang are collectively referred to as the Lanting VIEs.
-Chongqing Xuyi, Jiaxing Xuyang and Shenzhen Xuyi are collectively referred to as the Ezbuy VIEs; and - \cdot "\$," "dollars" and "U.S. dollars" are to the legal currency of the United States.
+- · "ADRs" are to the American depositary receipts, which, if issued, evidence the ADSs; - · "ADSs" are to the American depositary shares, each of which represents two ordinary shares; - · "China" and the "PRC" are to the People's Republic of China, excluding, for the purposes of this annual report only, Taiwan and the special administrative regions of Hong Kong and Macau; - "shares" or "ordinary shares" are to our ordinary shares, par value \$0.000067 per share; - · "North America" are to, for the purposes of this annual report only, the United States and Canada; - · "Our number of customers" are to the number of customer accounts that have purchased at least once from our company during the relevant period; - · "repeat customers" are to customers who have purchased products from us more than once since our inception; - · "RMB" and "Renminbi" are to the legal currency of China; - "we," "us," "our company" and "our" are to LightInTheBox Holding Co., Ltd., its consolidated subsidiaries and its variable interest entities, or VIEs, including Lanting Huitong, Lanting Gaochuang, Chongqing Xuyi E-commerce Co., Ltd., or Chongqing Xuyi, Jiaxing Xuyang Logistics Co., Ltd., or Jiaxing Xuyang, Shenzhen Xuyi International Logistics Co., Ltd., or Shenzhen Xuyi, and Shanghai Ouku Network Technologies Co., Ltd., or Shanghai Ouku, the subsidiary of Lanting Huitong, Chongqing Ruizhihe E-commerce Co., Ltd., or Chongqing Ruizhihe, Dongguan Herui Supply Chain Management Co., Ltd., or Dongguan Herui.
+Lanting Huitong and Lanting Gaochuang are collectively referred to as the Shenzhen Lanting VIEs.
+Chongqing Xuyi, Jiaxing Xuyang and Shenzhen Xuyi are collectively referred to as the Ezbuy VIEs, Chongqing Ruizhihe and Dongguan Herui are collectively referred to as Shanghai Lanting VIEs; and - "\$," "dollars" and "U.S. dollars" are to the legal currency of the United States.

 Our reporting and functional currency is the U.S. dollar.
 In addition, this annual report also contains translations of certain foreign currency amounts into U.S. dollars for the convenience of the reader.
-Unless otherwise stated, all translations of Renminbi into U.S. dollars were made at RMB6.9618 to \$1.00, the noon buying rate on December 31, 2019 as set forth in the H.10 statistical release of the U.S. Federal Reserve Board.
+Unless otherwise stated, all translations of Renminbi into U.S. dollars were made at RMB6.5250 to \$1.00, the noon buying rate on December 31, 2020 as set forth in the H.10 statistical release of the U.S. Federal Reserve Board.
 We make no representation that the Renminbi or U.S. dollar amounts referred to in this annual report could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
-On April 17, 2020, the noon buying rate for Renminbi was RMB7.0711 to \$1.00.
+On March 31, 2021, the noon buying rate for Renminbi was RMB6.5518 to \$1.00.